vdaas/vald/docs/developer/style.md

 ### Error handling

+We define all the errors in [internal/errors package](../../internal/errors).
+All the errors should be start with `Err` prefix.

 ### Logging

 We define our own logging interface in [internal/log package](../../internal/log).
 By default we use [glg](https://github.com/kpango/glg) to do the logging internally.